muarshad01/DeepSeek/Notes/lecture12_notes.md

 * $C_{KV}=X \times W_{dKV}$: We only cache this and share across ALL attention heads.
 * Unlike MQA, the shared latent matrix is projected back into Keys ($K=C_{KV} \times W_{uK}$) and Values ($V=C_{KV} \times W_{uV}$) matrices, which are different for each attention head.
 * Thus, all heads have different K,V values.
-This solves the performance proboem of MQA.
+This solves the performance problem of MQA.

 ***